Car interior cleaning at home

 3. Maintain the interior

 The final step is to take care of the interior.
 The right cleaning products prevent new dust and dirt from making themselves at home and also ensure that the interior gives off a fresh scent.
 For car interior cleaning, there are special interior cleaners that neutralise odours and have an antistatic effect.
-Sensitive surfaces such as leather seats or fittings can be kept in good condition with a leather care product or Cockpit Care.
+Sensitive surfaces such as leather seats or fittings can be kept in good condition with a leather care product.

 The best tips for cleaning different surfaces